 Maintenance crew had to be being fully aware that passengers could only sit in just one area of the pool - all the other chairs were stacked behind barriers in any case.
 Although there were labels saying "highly flammable" the maintenance staff were working directly above the smoking areas and passengers who were smoking did not even know that they were in danger of inhaling the solvent and in danger of catching themselves and their fellow passengers alight.
 (The crew wore face-masks and can be clearly seen in several of our photographs).

+Being a flammable solvent we expected to see fire extinguishers.
+There were none visible that we could see.
 Another facility shut was the adventure area, specifically for young children - in the stern of the ship.
 This was closed and cordoned off for the whole of the cruise.

 In the Windjammer restaurant, one whole side was sectioned off each time the ship was in port and yet there were hundreds of passengers that choose to stay aboard as the ship making it nigh on impossible to find a table.
 With the hundreds of people crammed in like sardines a lot having to hold their plates of food and wait until a table became free it was like trying to find your way through Harrods January sale just not as enjoyable.